 No GM wheat are commercially available

-No genetically modified wheat are commercially available in the European Union.
+No genetically modified wheat are commercially available in Europe.
 Current indications are that the first GM varieties may be grown in Canada or the US, to be available only in a minimum of several year's time.

 The European flour milling industry has always been sensitive to concerns on this subject and has been actively involved in promoting consumer choice.

-The European flour millers' community will continue to supply flour from conventional wheat.
-If genetically modified wheat were to become available in the European Union, European flour millers would have to be convinced of their public acceptability and practical potential for the European consumers before using them.
+The European flour milling community will continue to supply flour from conventional wheat.
+If genetically modified wheats were to become available, millers would have to be convinced of their public acceptability and practical potential for the consumers before using them.